 Mr. Young is a retired family counselor who was employed with Balance Thru the 4 Winds of the Lakota in Winfield, IL, for many years beginning in 2000.
 Prior to his years in counseling, he was a longtime senior designer in research and development for R.R.
 Brink in Shorewood, IL, the co-owner, director and executive vice president of research and development for ADTEC in San Antonio, the co-owner, director and President of Rock-A-Bye Restraint Inc. San Antonio, and the director of research and development for Southern Steel in San Antonio.
 Mr. Young also worked as a Georgia correctional officer, for an aircraft company in their design department and as a metal fabricator and machine operator.
-He has also been a longtime advanced open water instructor with Scuba Schools International (SSI) since 1980.
+From 1980 no 1995, he served as an advanced open water instructor with Scuba Schools International (SSI).

 Mr. Young is a mixed blood Lakota (Sioux) Sicangu (Brule) from his mother’s side of the family and has been involved in the Lakota spiritual way of life for over forty-five years.
 He has kept a caŋnuŋpa (sacred pipe) for over 30 years.
 He became a Sun Dancer, and has danced consecutively for twenty-one years, four years as a dancer and then seventeen years as a Helper to the Intercessor/Chief.
 Between 1997 and 2004, he taught Native American studies at the College of DuPage in Glen Ellyn, IL.